hendriknielaender/zBench/README.md

 ## Usage

 Create a new benchmark function in your Zig code.
-This function should take a single argument of type `std.mem.Allocator`.
-The function would run the code you wish to benchmark.
+This function takes a single argument of type `std.mem.Allocator` and runs the code you wish to benchmark.

 ```zig
 fn benchmarkMyFunction(allocator: std.mem.Allocator) void {